VBayesLab/VBLabDocs/Model-Custom.md

         NumParams      % Number of parameters
         Post           % Struct to store training results
-        Prior          % Struct to store priors information end
+        Prior          % Struct to store priors information ParamIdx       % Indexes of model parameters in the vector of variational parameters Gamma          % Fix covarian matrix
+    end

     % Define model-specific methods